elinscott/psi-slides-template/README.md

 ## Missing `touying`?

-Don't forget to run `git submodule update` to get access to the latest version of `touying`!
+Don't forget to run `git submodule init; git submodule update` to get access to the latest version of `touying`!

 ## Installing fonts